maikemp/motorwayData/README.md

 # motorwayData
 This is the repository for the data described in Metz-Peeters (2022).
 It contains all the code required to construct the data set from the individual data sources.
-Furthermore, it will soon contain an open version of the constructed data set, in accordance with the individual data licenses (Status: January 31, 2023).
-This new dataset will be provided under the Creative Commons license [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
+Furthermore, `/open_data/` contains open versions of the constructed data sets, in accordance with the individual data licenses (Status: January 31, 2023).
+These new datasets are provided under the Creative Commons license [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).

+`data.csv` contains the main analysis data set, `me_data_imputed.csv` contains the imputed maximum extent data set with some missing crash data, and `geo.shp` contains the network shape with IDs, so the dataset can be merged to it.

-A guide on how to construct the final dataset and better commenting and cleaning of the code will follow.
+A guide on how to construct the final dataset can be found in the Documentation.pdf

 ## Data sources used
 <table class="tg">